PieterD/QuantumTest/README.md

 QuantumTest
 ===========

-Some experiments in quantum computation
+Some experiments in quantum computation.